miguoliang/tomato-timer-cli/CONTRIBUTING.md

 ## Making Pull Requests

-To contribute code changes or new features to the Tomato Clock CLI, please follow these steps:
+To contribute code changes or new features to the Tomato Timer CLI, please follow these steps:

 1. Ensure that your local repository is up to date with the main repository.
 2. Create a new branch for your changes.